jeff-hykin/html-bundle/readme.md

 # What is this?

 Reliable simple HTML bundling (NOT a regex hack like [other HTML single-file bundlers](https://github.com/richardtallent/vite-plugin-singlefile/blob/ae4368c365d5034a9ff4037a71a1046ecf56b132/src/index.ts#L28)).
-This uses the deno tree sitter parser and JS DOM, to tool escape and bundle all direct css and js dependencies of an HTML file into one giant HTML file including http stylesheets and script tags.
+This uses the deno tree sitter parser and JS DOM, to escape and bundle all direct css and js dependencies of an HTML file into one giant HTML file including http stylesheets and script tags.

 # How do I use it?